LachlanWallbridge/casino_ur5_project/README.md

 Users have provided positive feedback on the front end and the game experience.
 Users have been able to play after a quick and minimal onboarding.
 These indicate achievement of UX1 and UX4.

-## Pesentation Video
+## Demonstration Video
 [![Watch the Demo](https://img.youtube.com/vi/GC9QNMmfosw/hqdefault.jpg)](https://youtu.be/GC9QNMmfosw)

 The demonstration video provides an end-to-end overview of the system in operation, including autonomous dice rolling, detection, grasping, cup placement, and the full gameplay loop through the front-end interface.
 The run shown reflects typical system behaviour: stable perception, reliable grasp execution, and consistent performance across varying lighting conditions and dice landing positions.
 It illustrates the real-time responsiveness and robustness discussed in the Results section.
+A secondary runthrough video can be accessed from Section 2.3.

 ---